byrd-laif/soilMakers/soulFood/followTheFood.md

 The alchemical journey will then continue into the personal home kitchen, with recipes of soul food for the physical body.
 Moving through the physical body, bio-matter enters into a cyclical fermentation process, whereupon the spirit is released.

-From soil womb, to alchemical tomb, to soil womb; reborn emerging whole as unified humus soil, pro-biotic soul food for the earth body.
+From soil womb, through alchemical tomb, Reborn- emerging whole as unified humus soil, pro-biotic soul food for the earth body.

 Born to die.